OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 # About Orienteer

 ##What is Orienteer
-Orienteer is a platform for building business applications of any complexity: CRM, ERP, CMS, BPM, mobile apps, web site backend etc.
+Orienteer is a platform for building business applications of any complexity: CRM, ERP, CMS, BPM, mobile apps, web site back-end etc.

-**Technically** Orienteer is a Java Servlet 3.1 web application built on top of the [OrientDB database](http://orientdb.com/).
-OrientDB is NoSQL based and implements [document-graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).
+**Technically**, Orienteer is a Java Servlet 3.1 web application built on top of the [OrientDB database](http://orientdb.com/).
+OrientDB is NoSQL based and implements the [document-graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).
 This approach suits best for today's trends in managing data and provides performance, scalability, productivity and flexibility.

 ##Orienteer key benefits

-**Enhanced Business Intelligence**
+* **Provides enhanced business intelligence**

-**Saves Time**
+* **Saves time**

-**Big Data oriented**
+* **Is big data-oriented**

-**Enhanced Data Quality and Consistency**
+* **Provides enhanced data quality and consistency**

-**Open Source**.
+* **Is open source**.
 Building your solution with Orienteer, you join a broad community that will support you and help you move on.

-**Easy to Install and Use**
+* **Is easy to install and use**

-**High Return on Investment**
+* **Provides high return on investment**

-...
 Orienteer-based solutions are highly scalable.
 A solution can go with a growing business from a simple data model to a multi-branch business management solution.

 ##What businesses can enjoy Orienteer
 Developers of applied data warehouses, like ERP, CRM, whatever.